mia-dao/multi-agent-AI-chatbot-system/README.md

 Hi There!

 This is my personal LangGraph Multi-Agent Chatbot project — built to explore how specialized AI agents can work together to understand, respond, and refine conversations in real time.
+There's no live demo yet, but to all my code slingers out there, feel free to fork the repo and give it a spin yourself!

 🎯 Project Overview
 Backend (LangGraph Multi-Agent System)